vegaprotocol/vegawallet/README.md

 ./vegawallet service run -p
 ```

+> Tip: If you're running an ad/tracker blocker, and you're getting errors, it may be blocking the node from connecting.
+Try allowlisting lb.testnet.vega.xyz and refreshing.

 > Tip: To terminate the process, such as if you want to run other commands in Wallet, use ctrl+c.

 ### Create and deposit testnet tokens